 After admittance into the nursing program, a student must maintain a cumulative 2.50 GPA and a 2.50 major GPA.
-For more information refer to the Nursing Student Handbook on Nursing Central.
+See the R.N. to B.S.N.
+Handbook for a complete description of requirements, fees, and information on advanced placement.

 R.N.
 TO B.S.N.
-DEGREE IN NURSING 97 HOURS
+DEGREE IN NURSING 93 HOURS

-An OC graduate with a Bachelor of Science degree in Nursing will:
+An OC graduate with a Bachelor of Science in Nursing degree will: